 “I cannot accept that a large part of the cultural patrimony of several African countries is in France” – Emmanuel Macron

-French President Emmanuel Macron promised the temporary or permanent restitution of African patrimony
+French President Emmanuel Macron promised temporary of permanent restitution of African patrimony

 Macron promised to make restitution a top priority of his first term which ends in May 2022.
 He commissioned the November 2018 report by the Senegalese economist, Felwine Sarr, and French historian, Benedicte Savoy, which concluded that restitution was the right course of action given that 90-95% of African art remains outside Africa.